ammarateya/ann_arbor_parking/docs/R2_SETUP_GUIDE.md

 # Cloudflare R2 Setup Guide

-## ✅ Your R2 Credentials
+## ✅ Your NEW R2 Credentials

-Based on your Cloudflare R2 API key, here are your credentials:
+Based on your new Cloudflare R2 API key, here are your credentials:

 ### Environment Variables for Render: